 Hotels/Motels | No |

-This Act gives additional protection to both the landlord and tenant.
-The landlord shall be accountable for failing to maintain the property or providing essential services (i.e., hot water, running water, heat, etc.).
+This Act makes the landlord accountable for failing to maintain the property or providing essential services (running water, heating, etc.).

 If the rental property is not a jurisdiction that has adopted the Act, nothing in this article applies to you.